AIHubCentral/docs/assets/welcome.md

 - **Copyright:** Users are responsible for ensuring they have the necessary rights and permissions for any content they use with these tools.
 We do not condone copyright infringement.

+- **AI-Assisted Content:** Some AI tools (LLMs/Chatbots) might be used sometimes to help us refine some of our guides.
+Every piece of content is still reviewed and approved by humans, which our AI Hub team takes authorship, to make sure it's accurate and helpful.
+Since not every Chatbot is up-to-date/aware of things like RVC, they are mostly used for refining/rewording.

 - **Responsibility:** By using the information and tools provided, you agree that the creators and contributors of this documentation are not liable for any damages or issues that may arise from your actions.